dinau/sdl3_nim/README.md

 ---

 - If the package manager of the OS has SDL3 and SDL_ttf packages, install them with the package manager
-- If the package manager of the OS doesn't have SDL3 and SDL_ttf packages, install them from source code as follows (on Debian / Ubuntu families),
+- Otherwise, install them from source code as follows (on Debian12 / Ubuntu families),
    1. Download source code from [SDL3](https://github.com/libsdl-org/SDL/archive/refs/tags/release-3.2.16.zip) and [SDL3_ttf](https://github.com/libsdl-org/SDL_ttf/archive/refs/tags/release-3.2.2.zip)
    1. Install build tool **Ninja**